antimof/UxPlay/README.txt

 The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage to somewhere like `/usr/local/share/man/man1` and README files to somewhere like `/usr/local/share/doc/uxplay`).
-It can also be found in the build directory after the build processs.
+The uxplay executable can also be found in the build directory after the build processs, if you wish to test before installing.

 **Finally, run uxplay in a terminal window**.
 Use Ctrl-C (or close the window) to terminate it when done.
 If it is not seen by the iOS client's